 In the era of globalization and the internet, business is a tried-and-true career path, whether in technical areas like accounting and statistics, or human-centered areas like leadership and human resources.
 Business is business, and it’s here to stay.

 The College Consensus mission is to provide the full scope of the higher education and job market scene for people planning to become students, go back to school, or make career changes.
 We’ve compiled a handy guide to degree options in Business and Management, including hot majors and job market performance.
+For help in financing your education, be sure to check out our Top 25 Scholarships for Business School students.

 What are the In-Demand Major Options?